baauus/baauus/README.md

-# Backend Engineer
+# System administrator / Cloud Engeenier / DevOps
-Learning different technologies to grow as a Backend Engineer.
+Learning and experimenting with different tech to grow as an IT professional.